-This series of articles under the heading ‘plants and people’ looks critically at this subject and begins by placing the human-plant relationship within its broadest context – that of evolutionary time and planetary space.
+This series of articles under the heading ‘plants and people’ looks critically at this subject and begins by placing the human-plant relationship within its broadest context of space and time – that of evolutionary time and planetary space.
 From this vantage point we can view the broad landscape of the topic before drilling into the layers of detail.

 Considered over the long term it is clear that the relationship between humans and plants is not a one-way relationship, it is a reciprocal relationship, an interdependence.
 Significantly, this mutual dependence is only total in one direction: plants can survive without humans, but humans could not survive without plants.
 Humans have impacted the lives of plants by altering their genetic makeup and reconfiguring their distribution and species composition over the surface of the planet.
 But humanity’s total dependence on plants is demonstrated by their influence on both our biological and cultural evolution . . . by changing or biological and psychological makeup and constraining our historical modes of social organization.
 This is a relationship of co-evolution.

 All activity needs energy, and the energy used for individual and collective human growth and development has, until recent times, come entirely from plants.